 - Add the whipped coffee to coffee mug.
 Then pour over the frothed up milk.
 Repeat the process with the milk if you like a lot of froth in your latte.
 Otherwise just pour over the left over warm milk.
 Mix well and serve right way!
 Enjoy:)

-- Calories are estimated using MyFitnessPal using 1 serving (1 cup 2% milk, 2 tbsps Nescafe and 1 tbsp sugar).
+- Calories are estimated using 1 serving (1 cup 2% milk, 2 tbsps Nescafe and 1 tbsp sugar).
+If you’ll add syrups, whipped cream or replace sugar for let’s say stevia, the calories and carbs will vary.

 If you would like to save this recipe for later, please pin the below image to Pinterest.
 Feel free to tag me in social media if you made this recipe:).
 Thank you!